Charles Hubert Boulby Blount: Family

 Blount was born in Kamptee (now Kamthi), Bombay Presidency, India.
 His father, Major Charles Hubert Blount (1855–1900), served with the 20th Battery, Royal Field Artillery, and died of dysentery at Wynberg, Cape Town, Cape Colony, during the Second Anglo-Boer War.

 Blount was the first son of his father's second marriage, to Mary Elizabeth Bell.
 He had half-siblings from his father's first marriage to Eleanor Maud Philips, including Blount's half-brother, Captain Greville Blount, RHA (1883–1914), who died in France during the first year of the First World War, who is a great-grandfather of singer James Blunt.

 Blount's younger brother, John Hillier Blount, attended Sandhurst and was granted temporary commission as a Second Lieutenant in the Oxfordshire and Buckinghamshire Light Infantry in April 1918.
 He joined the nascent Royal Air Force, but died in an aircraft crash near Beverley in July 1918.

-Blount's son, Christopher Charles Blount, was born 1925.
-He became a Squadron Leader in the RAF.
+Blount's son, Christopher Charles Blount (1925–2025), became a Squadron Leader in the RAF.
 He married Susan Victoria Cobbold, the second daughter of Cameron Cobbold, 1st Baron Cobbold, in 1957, and was later awarded the MVO.

 Blount's great-great nephew is singer James Blunt (né James Hillier Blount).

 Cricket

 Blount attended Harrow School.
 He played cricket in the 1910, 1911 and 1912 Eton v Harrow matches, losing each time.
 The 1910 Eton v Harrow cricket match became known as Fowler's match, after the captain of Eton College, Robert St Leger Fowler, whose outstanding all-round batting and bowling performance allowed Eton to win the match by 9 runs despite being asked to follow on early on the second day, 165 runs in arrears after the teams' first innings.
 The teams included one schoolboy who would become a field-marshal (Harold Alexander), another an air vice-marshal (Blount), and a third an attorney-general (Walter Monckton), together with various sons of nobility.

 Blount was wicket-keeper in the 1911 Eton v Harrow match, and captain in 1912, he scored 137 runs in the second innings of the 1912 match, but could not prevent Eton winning by 6 wickets.
 He also played six matches for Suffolk in the Minor Counties Championship in 1910 to 1912, for I Zingari against Harrow in 1921, and for Free Foresters against Harrow in 1937.

-He played 10 first-class cricket matches between 1920 and 1930, four for the Combined Services cricket team and six for the Royal Air Force cricket team, scoring 575 runs at an average of 33.82, including his maiden century in his last first-class match against the Army in 1930, and took 12 wicket at an average of 25.25.
+He played 10 first-class cricket matches between 1920 and 1930, four for the Combined Services cricket team and six for the Royal Air Force cricket team, scoring 575 runs at an average of 33.82, including his maiden century in his last first-class match against the Army in 1930, and took 12 wickets at an average of 25.25.

-His name is recorded on the roll of honour at Lord's Cricket Ground.
+His name is recorded on the War Memorial at Lord's Cricket Ground.